-We have implemented the above described algorithms (including the extensions) in a new version of our tool called Predator.8 Predator is a GCC plug-in, which allows one to experiment with industrial source code without manually preprocessing it first.
+We have implemented the above described algorithms (including the extensions) in a new version of our tool called Predator.
+13 Predator is a GCC plug-in, which allows one to experiment with industrial source code without manually preprocessing it first.
 The verified program must, however, be closed in that it must allocate and initialize all the data structures used.
 Modular verification of code fragments is planned for the future.
 By default, Predator disallows calls to external functions in order to exclude any side effect that could potentially break memory safety.
 The only allowed external functions are those that Predator recognizes as built-in functions and properly models them wrt. proving memory safety.
 Besides malloc and free, the set of supported built-in functions includes certain memory manipulating functions defined in the C standard, such as memset, memcpy, or memmove.
+It also provides a few built-in functions that are specific to our verification approach, e.g., functions to dump SMGs or program traces to files.
 Predator uses the same style of error and warning messages as GCC itself, and hence it can be used with any IDE that can use GCC.
 It also supports error recovery to report multiple program errors during one run.
 For example, if a memory leak is detected, Predator only reports a warning, the unreachable part of SMG is removed, and the symbolic execution then continues.